sisterai/estate-assistant-system/README.md

 ## Architecture

-EstateWise is built with a modern, full-stack architecture consisting of two major parts:
+**EstateWise** is built with a modern, full-stack architecture consisting of two major parts:

 ### Backend

 - **Express.js & TypeScript:** A robust backend API that handles authentication, conversation management, and AI chat processing.
 - **MongoDB:** Database for storing user data, conversation histories, and more.
 - **JWT Authentication:** Secure user sessions using JSON Web Tokens.
-- **Integration with AI & RAG:** Communicates with AI APIs and uses LangChain & Pinecone for advanced property recommendation logic.
+- **Integration with AI & RAG:** Communicates with AI APIs and uses **Google Gemini API & Pinecone** for advanced property recommendation logic.
+- **Swagger API Documentation:** Automatically generated API documentation for easy reference and testing.
+- **Docker:** Containerization for easy deployment and scalability.
+- **OpenAPI Specification:** An OpenAPI specification file (`openapi.yaml`) is included in the root directory.
+You can use Swagger UI or Postman to explore and test the API endpoints.
+- and more...

 ### Frontend